karma-o/yanosik-test-task/README.md

 ## How to run

 ---
+1. Run the SQL script to set up the database with mock data;

-To set the server online, you have to run the main method in the `UserRequestListener` class (`src/main/java/org/yanosik/test/task/server/UserRequestListener.java`).
+2. To set the server online, you have to run the main method in the `UserRequestListener` class (`src/main/java/org/yanosik/test/task/server/UserRequestListener.java`);

-After that you can run the client, which was implemented through the test class (`src/test/java/org/yanosik/test/task/Client.java`) to have it all in one convenient place
+3. After that you can run the client, which was implemented through the test class (`src/test/java/org/yanosik/test/task/Client.java`) to have it all in one convenient place.

 ---
 ## Modifications and implemented features